csung96/Thinkful/README.md

 ## Requirements
 ## How this repo works:
-You will need to install Python 3.6, Jupyter notebook, most of the data science libraries, and/or Anaconda on your desktop,
+You will need to install Python 3.6, Jupyter notebook, most of the data science libraries, and/or Anaconda on your desktop.

 # Units and Lessons